 You can learn more about his aesthetics as a writer in a 2011 Six Questions interview.
 But the short of it is that he seeks literary quality poetry that has a speculative element, and that has literary depth.

 He is a Trustee/Director for Silver Pen, a 501(c)(3) organization designed to help writers, editors, and publishers achieve excellence.
 He is the poetry editor of Silver Blade (Aug 2010-present) and after serving as an associate editor for a couple years, he advanced to senior poetry editor of Abyss & Apex Magazine of Speculative Fiction (Jan 2014-present).
 He was the first guest poetry editor for a London-based magazine, Inkspill (Spring 2011).
 He has also served as guest poetry editor for Eye To The Telescope (Fall 2014), an online magazine of the Science Fiction Poetry Association.
 More recently, he served as guest editor for Subprimal Poetry Art (Spring 2016).
 Effective September 2016, he will serve as interim poetry editor for Liquid Imagination.
 He is an active member of both the Chattanooga Writers’ Guild (President-elect 2016/2017) and the Knoxville Writers’ Guild.
-He was recently appointed as a Frequent Contributor to the Songs of Eretz Poetry Review
+He has been appointed Frequent Contributor to the Songs of Eretz Poetry Review

 Outside literary circles, he is a professor of physics and a nuclear consultant.
-He is active in astronomy outreach and research, he served as a NASA/JPL Solar System Ambassador for the Great State of Tennessee (2008-2014).
+He is active in astronomy outreach and research and has served as a NASA/JPL Solar System Ambassador for the Great State of Tennessee (2008-2014).
 He was invited to the American Astronomical Society meeting in Boston (May 2011) as part of a special panel on teaching strategies.
 He is noted for using poetry in the astronomy classroom and is often an invited speaker to astronomy-related events.
 He had served as senior editor for the Journal of the Society of Amateur Radio Astronomy (2006-2011).
 He lives in east Tennessee between Knoxville and Chattanooga.

 He writes spiritual poetry and has been sharing it through his PoeticWord Ministries in churches, but also extensively in secular markets since August 2005.